+I: Incomplete:

-I: Incomplete.
-Students for whom an extension has been authorized receive the grade J, which stands until the work has been made up.
+Students for whom an extension has been authorized receive the grade I, which stands until the work has been made up.
 The course coordinator or instructor who authorizes the extension confers with the student to establish a final time limit for completion of the missing work.
-Copies of the agreement are given to the student, the instructor, and Logan Key, the registrar of the School of Nursing.
-The grade I must be removed in the next semester or the grade will automatically be converted to F. Students receiving a grade of I in a clinical course must register for zero hours of NURS 3000-Clinical Continuation.
-Tuition is charged at a rate of 0.5 credit hours plus the liability insurance fee.
+Copies of the agreement are given to the student, the instructor, and the registrar of the School of Nursing.
+The grade I must be removed in the next enrolled semester or the grade automatically will be converted to an F.